 Hey nature lovers out there!

-We are a community of people, who partially grew up together or found each other through travels and others joys of life.
+We are a community of people, who partially grew up together or found each other through travels and other joys of life - Gemeinschaftshof [v:]Erde.
 The core of our group consists of:

 Lilly grew up on this farm, went away to the big city of Nuremberg with some stops living in Santa Cruz, CA and Bogotá, Colombia and lots of fun traveling time all around the globe, and finally decided to follow her roots back to the little countryside village "Kleinsendelbach".
 She studied Socio-economics, but as well teaches guitar and sings on weddings.
 On her travels in Cambodia, she met Juan.
 They fell in love with each other and the idea of someday starting an eco-community-project together.

-Cori studied Geography in Bonn, also traveled the southern hemisphere of this globe and has been looking for a project that gives her the opportunity to maintain a sustainable way of life, where she can apply her study-related knowledge and let out her artsy side.
-Combining these two, she is the main driver for our focus on permaculture, which is the core of our project.
+Cori studied Geography in Bonn, also traveled the southern hemisphere of this globe and has been looking for a project that gives her the opportunity to maintain a sustainable way of life, where she can apply her geography study-related knowledge and let out her artsy side.
+Combining these two, she was the primary driver for our focus on permaculture, which is the core of our project.
 During her travels, she gained some wonderful workaway experience, which let us to invite you to our exciting project.

 Cori's all time best friend and Lilly's sister Leo is also occasionally part of the project as well as the mechanical and farming knowledge expert Georg, Lilly's and Leo's Dad.
 He knows how to fix every problem with almost zero money and quite inventive ideas.